tkrotoff/PDFWriter/README.md

 Implementation
 --------------
 The implementation is experimental.
-Still the source code is clean, documented and should be pretty stable.
+Still the source code is simple, clean, documented and should be pretty stable.
 A number of unit tests come with the source code.
 No external dependencies, PDFWriter creates PDF files from scratch.